 Use team meetings to highlight examples of great work and their impact on the business.
-People will more likely feel engaged and committed if they know that their contribution is making a difference.
+People will feel more engaged and committed if they know that their contribution is making a difference.

-High turnover rates in management can mean that you're given responsibility for more team members.
-If this happens to you, look at our Span of Control article for ideas to help you to cope.
-On the other hand, you might become isolated in a Team of One .
+High turnover rates in management may lead to you being given responsibility for more team members.
+If this happens, see our article on Span of Control for the best ways to cope.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!